December 31, 2013

 We will never begin to exhaust the truths in this verse as we bring our teacup minds to dip into this great ocean of truth.
 But you need to understand at least part of it—and you must believe all of it because it is so foundational.
 You will never really comprehend anything else in the Bible unless you understand what this verse reveals about the God of creation.

-First, we see THE GOD WHO IS PRESENTED.
 The fact of God is not argued here, and the nature and being of God are not explained.
 He’s just presented.
 No philosophy about it, no argument, no apology for it.
 Simply, “In the beginning God….”

 The Bible writers never tried to explain God’s existence, and neither should you.
 There are no proofs for God.
 Don’t let that shock you.
 God doesn’t need any proof.
 Sometimes an atheist will swagger up to a believer and say, “Prove there is a God.”
 That never threatens me.
 I just smile and say, “Prove there is no God.”